-Writer Joni Tevis will speak at Saginaw Valley State University as part of the school's “Voices in the Valley” reading series Monday, Nov.
-16 at 5 p.m. in SVSU’s Founders Hall.
-This event is free and open to the public.
+Saginaw Valley State University will host decorated poet Marcus Wicker on Thursday, Oct.
+13 at 5 p.m. in SVSU’s Founders Hall.
+The event is free and open to the public.

 Saginaw Valley State University will host a university-wide Employment and Networking Fair to show support for students, alumni, and employers from the Great Lakes Bay Region and beyond.
 The event is open to the public and will take place Friday, Oct.
 7, from noon to 3 p.m. in the Curtiss Hall banquet and seminar rooms on SVSU's campus.

 The Saginaw branch of the National Association for the Advancement of Colored People honored several members of Saginaw Valley State University’s faculty, staff and alumni.